stringparser/gulp-runtime/README.md

 At the moment you are able to: use gulp at runtime, print task sourcecode highlighted directly on the terminal and define custom commands.

 See the [todo](#todo) for the complete list of features planned.
-I apologize beforehand for the missing documentation and possible bugs.
-Soon.
+I apologize beforehand for the missing documentation and bugs.
 <hr>

 ## onUse